Jacques Parisot

-Jacques Parisot (15 June 1882, Nancy - 7 October 1967, Nancy) was a French doctor, who is considered one of the initiators of health and social medicine as it is conceived today, and one of the founders of World Health Organization.
+Jacques Parisot (15 June 1882 – 7 October 1967) was a French doctor, who is considered one of the initiators of health and social medicine as it is conceived today, and one of the founders of World Health Organization (WHO).

+Parisot came from a family of doctors and medical professionals.
+He achieved many distinctions in his early career, including several prizes for his research in endocrinology.
+During World War I, he served as a battalion doctor and was eventually promoted to doctor-consultant of the 10th army.
+He was recognised for his bravery and dedication, and received several awards, including the Legion of Honour.

+After the war, Parisot turned his attention to preventive medicine and social action.
+He campaigned for the dangers of chemical warfare to be considered and was eventually appointed as a medical consultant of the 8th Army during World War II.
+He joined the Resistance, but was eventually captured and sent to a Neuengamme concentration camp.
+After the war, he continued his academic career and became the dean of the Faculty of Medicine in Nancy.
+Parisot campaigned for the social background of diseases, emphasizing the importance of prevention and social action.
+The Jacques Parisot Foundation Fellowship was awarded in his honour.

 Early career

 Jacques Parisot was born on 15 June 1882 in Nancy, France to a family of a doctor.
 His grandfather, Victor Parisot, held the chair of the internal clinic; his great-uncle, Léon Parisot, holder of the chair of anatomy and physiology; his father, Pierre Parisot, renowned forensic doctor; his uncle, Albert Heydenreich, surgeon and dean of the Faculty of medicine.
-Jacques Parisot followed in their footstep Brilliant; he "already collected many distinctions: Physiology Prize in 1902, Medicine Prize in 1903, Boarding School Prize and Bénit Prize in 1906.
-Still in 1906, he was appointed head of the clinic; in 1907, he defended his thesis, Blood pressure and glands with internal secretion, for which he received the thesis prize of the faculty, but, above all, the Bourceret prize of the National Academy of Medicine.
+Parisot followed in their footstep as he won the Physiology Prize in 1902, Medicine Prize in 1903, and the Boarding School Prize and Bénit Prize in 1906.
+In 1906, he was appointed head of the clinic; in 1907, he defended his thesis, Blood pressure and glands with internal secretion, for which he received the thesis prize of the faculty and the Bourceret prize of the National Academy of Medicine.

-Evolving in the great Nancy bourgeoisie, he married, the following year, Marcelle Michaut, whose family was part of the Baccarat crystals.
-He obtained the aggregation of general medicine in 1913, when he already had many publications to his credit, especially in the field of endocrinology, which was still underdeveloped.
-The same year, he took charge of the tuberculosis of the Villemin Hospital in Nancy, and thus finds himself confronted with this disease for which there is no treatment.
-More accustomed to laboratory work, Jacques Parisot became aware of the social background of diseases.
+Parisot married Marcelle Michaut in 1907, whose family was part of the Baccarat crystals.
+He obtained the aggregation of general medicine in 1913, when he had many publications to his credit, especially in the field of endocrinology, which was still underdeveloped.
+The same year, he took charge of the tuberculosis of the Villemin Hospital in Nancy.
+More accustomed to laboratory work, Parisot Parisot became aware of the social background of diseases.